Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AppGw.MigrateWAFPolicy.md

 To deploy Application Gateways that pass this rule:

 - Deploy an Application Gateway with the `WAF_v2` SKU.
+- Migrate any WAF configuration from `properties.webApplicationFirewallConfiguration` to a separate WAF policy.
-- Configure the `properties.firewallPolicy.id` property and don't specify the legacy `properties.webApplicationFirewallConfiguration` property.
+- Set the `properties.firewallPolicy.id` property to reference the WAF policy resource by ID.

 For example: